Eugene P. Bicknell: Early life

+Career

-Bicknell studied at home and worked with the banking firm John Munroe & Co.
-He married Edith Babcock in 1901 at Riverdale and they had two daughters.
-They then moved to Long Island.
+Bicknell studied at home and worked with the banking firm John Munroe & Co. and Monroe & Co. of Paris.
 He was interested in natural history from an early age.
 He wrote an article on the birds of the Hudson Valley in 1878 and in 1882 he wrote about the birds of the Catskill mountains in the bulletin of the Nuttall Ornithological Club.
 He collected a specimen of a thrush that was described by Ridgway and named as Bicknell's Thrush.
 He served as a secretary to the American Ornithologists' Union upon its founding and was a member of the Torrey Botanical Club, the New York Botanical Garden and other societies.
 He published more on plants and discovered several new species.
 Some of the species were found right in New York and local observers had never noticed the fine differences that Bicknell noted.
 He noted that there were two species of Helianthemum with a difference that had not been noticed before.
 This was followed by more species in the genera Sanicula, Sisyrinchium, Scrophularia, and Agrimonia.

 Bicknell's works include Review of the Summer Birds of Part of the Catskill Mountains (1882) and The Ferns and Flowering Plants of Nantucket (1908–19).

+Personal life

+In 1901, Bicknell married Edith Babcock at Riverdale.
+She was a daughter of Charles Henry Phelps Babcock and Cornelia Fulton (née Franklin) Babcock.
+Together, they had two daughters and moved to Long Island.

-He died at his home in Hewlett, Long Island on February 9, 1925.
+He died at his home in Hewlett on Long Island on February 9, 1925.
 His plant collections were gifted by his wife to the New York Botanical Garden.